Tenten bit her lower lip as she watched the door slam shut behind her. Her hands, primly clasped together on her lap, were still trembling.

 He nodded.
 "I can already imagine that."

 "I tried to look for their techniques in weapon-making, but they were very secretive.
 There were only guesses and rumors, including pacts with the devils and sacrifices of virgin cows."
 She rolled her eyes at that.
-"As if they'll know the medical situation of those animals.
+"As if they'll know the medical situation of those cows!
 Geez."

 "The Sum-yo clan is dead," he said after a while.
 "You stated so awhile ago.
 How then could have this materialized?"

 "Hey," she protested.
 "I'm a weapons expert.
 I analyze weapons, not mystery cases.
 If you want to extend my deliverables, then you'd have to pay me more."

 "Not a problem," he said firmly, startling her.
 "Now tell me how it could have survived until the present time."